giantswarm/releases/vsphere/v34.0.0/README.md

 # :zap: Giant Swarm Release v34.0.0 for vSphere :zap:

-## :warning: Important Note for Upgrading to this Release :warning:
+## Warning: Important Note for Upgrading to this Release

 _tl;dr_: Please first upgrade your existing cluster to Giant Swarm Release v33.1.1 for vSphere or newer before upgrading to this release!
 Otherwise, you risk service outage and severe issues.